tapodig/Communist-Mutants-from-Space/README.md

-# Communist Mutants from Space
+# Wedding Side
-This was task from the CodeBerry programming school.
-Copy a Wikipeda Article.
+This a was task from the CodeBerry programming school.
+I had to copy a Wikipedia Article.

 ## Built With
-- JSBin
+- jsbin
 - HTML
 - CSS